 In this recipe post, I’ll show you how to make beef au jus using the beef fat drippings of a beef roast.

 Then, make delicious French dip sandwiches or Philly cheesesteak sandwiches.

 Ingredients Needed to Make the Beef Au Jus

 Beef Roast Pan Drippings – The roast I used was a Sirloin tip.
 It is an economical choice and when thinly sliced it was perfectly tender for the sandwiches.

-A USDA choice or prime rib roast could be used too or top round, eye of round, rump roast, or top loin.
+A USDA choice or prime rib of beef roast could be used too or top round, eye of round, rump roast, or tri-tip roast.

 Small Yellow Onion – Finely chopped will add some nice flavor to the au jus.

 Thyme – Either a sprig of fresh thyme or a little dried thyme.

 Corn starch – For a bit of thickening.